rzarr/SLIPPER-docs/Classes/classWaveDaqReconstruction.md

 This function performs the whole anlysis of SC waveforms, which consists of two steps:

-* The energy loss in single SC channels is calculated and saved in a global variable
 * The channels of the SC are added together in a single WF.
 * The timestamp of the event is then evaluated applying the CFD method to this WF.